Cadogy/Cadogy_Site_2025/README.md

 - Content formatting and HTML entity decoding
 - Cache-busting for WordPress images

+### Email System

+The application includes a comprehensive email system with:

+- Professional responsive email templates
+- Dark mode styling consistent with the app theme
+- Email verification flow with automatic redirect
+- Password reset functionality
+- Custom branding and styling

+### User Authentication

+Complete authentication system with:

+- User registration with email verification
+- Password reset flow
+- Session management with NextAuth.js
+- API token generation for programmatic access
+- Role-based authorization

 ## Deployment

-This application is designed to be deployed on Vercel or any Next.js-compatible hosting service.
+This application is designed to be deployed on Vercel or any Next.js-compatible hosting service with Cloudflare integration for enhanced performance and security.

+### Cloudflare Setup

+For Cloudflare integration:

+1. Create a Cloudflare account and add your domain
+2. Set up Cloudflare Pages or Web Workers as needed
+3. Configure environment variables in Cloudflare dashboard
+4. Set up appropriate caching rules

 ## License